parse-community/docs/_includes/flutter/queries.md

 # Queries

-Once you have setup the project and initialised the instance, you can then retrieve data from your server by calling:
+Once you have setup the project and initialized the instance, you can then retrieve data from your server by calling:

 ```dart
 var apiResponse = await ParseObject('ParseTableName').getAll();